-This chapter has described the collected data of the individual respondents that participated this study.
-Thereby, a detailed overview of the response and non-response was given.
+This chapter has described the collected data of the individual respondents that participated in this study.
+As previously described, also a detailed overview of the non-response was kept.

-During three survey days in Maastricht and two survey days in 's-Hertogenbosch, 1374 shoppers were asked to complete the survey as part of this study.
-A total of 918 shoppers, 473 respondents in Maastricht and 445 respondents in 's-Hertogenbosch agreed to take part in this survey.
-Of these respondents, about 70% was female and 30% was male in both Maastricht and 's-Hertogenbosch.
-About 40% of the total respondents is categorised in the first age category ranging from 14 to 25 years of age.
+During three survey days in Maastricht and two survey days in 's-Hertogenbosch 1374 shoppers have been asked to complete the survey as part of this study.
+A total of 918 shoppers, 473 respondents in Maastricht and 445 respondents in 's-Hertogenbosch, agreed to take part in this survey.
+Of these respondents about 70% were female and 30% were male in both Maastricht and 's-Hertogenbosch.
+About 40% of the total respondents is categorised in the first category 11-25 years.
 This percentage can be explained because both Maastricht and s-Hertogenbosch are typical Dutch university cities.
 The educational level of the respondents is mainly of HBO grade (40% in Maastricht and 38% in 's-Hertogenbosch).
-Focusing on specific survey locations within both cities, the education level is significantly higher in the Stokstraat (Maastricht), compared to the other survey locations.
+Focusing on specific survey locations within both cities, the 'education level' is significantly higher in the Stokstraat of Maastricht compared to other survey locations.

-The majority of the respondents in both cities are employed people, in Maastricht approximately 46% and 's-Hertogenbosch around 49%.
+The majority of the respondents in both cities are people who have jobs, in Maastricht approximately 46% and 's-Hertogenbosch around 49%.
 A substantial part of the remaining respondents are students (30%).
-The net disposable household income of the respondents proves that both cities are largely comparable concerning this aspect.
-The results also indicate that the majority of the respondents (50%) visit the city less than once a month for shopping.
-Of the remaining respondents, 18% indicate that they visit the city on a monthly basis for shopping purposes.
-Examining the actual shopping motivation shows that approximately half of the respondents have a hedonic shopping motivation and were with someone when they visited.
-The majority of the respondents in Maastricht and 's-Hertogenbosch is originated from the provinces were the survey was held and used the car as means of transportation.
+The net disposable household income of the respondents, shows that both cities are largely comparable.
+The results indicate that the majority of the respondents (50%) visit the city less than once a month for shopping.
+Of the remaining respondents, 18% indicate that they visit the city on a monthly basis for shopping.
+Examining the actual shopping motivation, figures show that approximately half of the respondents have a hedonic shopping motivation and were with someone when they visited.
+The majority of the respondents in Maastricht and 's-Hertogenbosch is originated from the provinces were the survey was held and used the car as basic means of transportation.